 -This bill requires conformity, which means that taxpayers who chooses to itemize their deductions when filing federal taxes must also do so when filing state taxes.
 Likewise, taxpayers who claim the standard deduction in their federal tax returns would have to do the same on their state tax returns.
 Historically, Virginia has required conformity, and doing so now will help us avoid additional administrative audit costs.

--Many taxpayers will receive a one time refund of up to $220 for those married filing jointly and $110 for individuals.
+-For tax year 2018, taxpayers will receive a one time refund of up to $220 for those married filing jointly and $110 for individuals.
 This refund will be mailed in the fall of this year.

 -The bill establishes a reserve fund to capture any additional revenue resulting from the TCJA.
 These funds could then be invested in priorities, such as teacher pay, or to provide further tax relief.